Why physical activity is important for pre-teens and teenagers

 Children who don’t like physical activity

-Not all young people are keen on sport and physical activity.
-If this sounds like your child, he could explore a range of other non-competitive physical activities to find one he likes.
+Not all young people are keen on playing organised sport.
+If this sounds like your child, he could explore a range of non-competitive physical activities to find one he likes.

 For example, you and your child could look into activities and groups like community youth clubs, Scouts and Girl Guides.
 These groups often do lots of physical activities.
 When young people get involved in groups like these, they might also feel a sense of achievement, which makes it more likely that they’ll have another go.